alertbox/docsify-footer/docs/quick-start.md

 </p>

 This plugin supports docsify's extended markdown syntax that makes the document more readable.
 Check out [references](references.md) for all you need to know about Docsify and the plugin related guides.

-> Was this guide helpful?
-Let us know by sending a message to [@alertboxinc](https://twitter.com/alertboxinc).